peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

         int length,
         PeterO.Text.Normalization form);

-Initializes a new instance of the NormalizingCharacterInput class.
+Initializes a new instance of the class.
 Uses a portion of a string as the input.

 <b>Parameters:</b>

- * <i>str</i>: A string object.
+ * <i>str</i>: A text string.

  * <i>index</i>: A zero-based index showing where the desired portion of  <i>str</i>
  begins.

  * <i>length</i>: The number of elements in the desired portion of  <i>str</i>
  (but not more than  <i>str</i>
 's length).

  * <i>form</i>: Specifies the normalization form to use when normalizing the text.